pharo-project/pheps/pheps-0005.md

 # Abstract

-A proposal to be able to write method selector with interrogation mark.
+A proposal to be able to write literal collections in the same way we have DynamicArray.
-It is good for building better DSL and in the future better testing methods.
-This proposal proposes a simple implementation to play with the idea.
+The proposal is based on the idea of Dave Mason to support `{:Set 1 .
+2 .
+1} to get a set with 2 elements.

 # Changelog